 - time available for the concrete to dry, including the time to dry between the stain application and the sealer application

-Waiting to apply the stain and sealer until the concrete is ready takes planning and patience.
+Waiting to apply the stain and sealer until the polished concrete is ready takes planning and patience.
 However, the little bit of extra effort is more than worth it.
-You will avoid significant problems and achieve the result you seek: a high-quality decorative concrete that offers exceptional longevity and beauty.